priya-anto-31/MedAssist/README.md

 MedAssist is a lightweight application for answering disease-related questions using large language models (LLMs).
 The system retrieves relevant documents and generates accurate answers based on user queries.

+## Demo

+Watch this demo video to see the application in action: [Demo Video](https://github.com/user-attachments/assets/e0528c89-a5aa-4392-8db7-c02736b41cb0)

+*In this video, you’ll see MedAssist in action as it effectively answers medical queries using a simple LLM.
+Watch how easy it is to interact with the application and get accurate responses to your health-related questions.*

 ## ✨ Features

 - 🔍 **Search Through Documents**: Answer medical queries by searching relevant documents.